USFOneHealthCodeathon2020/Team-YOLO/README.md

 ### PCA
 ### Machine Learning
 Machine learning describes the use of algorithms to recognize, classify, and predict patterns from data (Tarca, 2007).

-#### Random Forest
+~~#### Random Forest
-Random forest describes a supervised machine learning strategy that splits samples into successively smaller groups based on specific features and associated threshold values.
+Random forest describes a supervised machine learning strategy that splits samples into successively smaller groups based on specific features and associated threshold values.~~

-#### SVM
+#### Linear SVM
+Linear SVM was preformed using 10 fold cross validation with 3 repeats.

+Support Vector Machines (SVM) is a method of supervised machine learning that is useful for classification, regression, and detection of outliers.
+SVMs are effective in higher dimensions where the dimensions are greater than the numbers of samples.

 #### KNN
+K-nearest neighbors (KNN) is a machine learning algorithm that can be used for classification and regression.

-#### adaboost
+#### AdaBoost
+Adaptive Boosting (AdaBoost) is a machine learning meta-algorithm that can be used to improve performance of other machine learning algorithms.

 ### Shiny app